danny-delatorre/final_project_repo/README.md

 When looking into sourcing our dataset for our final project, we took a deep dive into the Scikit-Learn libraries for Machine Learning in Python.
 After discussing and considering how we wanted to proceed as a group, we elected to go with 'sklearn.datasets.load_boston' as our dataset of choice.
 We see this as a dataset worth exploring, analyzing, and visualizing.

-We will be using Python Pandas, and Python Mathplotlib, in addtion to other technologies we have learned within our notebook to further analyze this dataset.
+We will be using Python Pandas, and Python Mathplotlib, in addtion to other technologies we have learned within our notebook to further analyze the data.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------